Preview: This post details how to grow, harvest, and preserve bell peppers and hot peppers.

 This variety is thin-walled and produces fruit that is 2 1/2″ long.
 The peppers range from red to yellow to orange.
 With very few seeds, these are ideal for eating fresh, but they are also suitable for sauteing.

 Flavor Burst is an interesting pepper that starts off lime green in color.
 It matures into a deep yellow-orange and has a hint of citrus flavor to it.

 This year I am trying several new colored peppers.
 I am growing Orange Blaze and Yellow Monster and an unnamed white variety.
 I usually purchase my yellow and orange peppers as transplants, but this year I decided to try some from seed.

 I like a good pepper with some heat, but it still has to have a great flavor.
 My choices are still on the milder side of hot peppers, so you’ll have to look elsewhere for super hot pepper recommendations.
-(No Ghost Peppers here.)
+(No Ghost Peppers for me.)
 Keep in mind that your growing conditions will also have some influence on how hot your peppers become.

 Early Jalapeno is a stocky jalapeno pepper that grows about two feet tall.
 This variety tends to set fruit earlier than others so it is perfect for shorter growing seasons, but also works well for gardeners with longer growing seasons.
 This variety produces an abundance of peppers that turn red when fully ripe.